-- Intellon Corporation and its Board of Directors on the $244 million sale of Intellon, a publicly-traded provider of integrated circuits, to Atheros Communications, Inc.
+- Intellon Corporation and its Board of Directors on the US$244 million sale of Intellon, a publicly-traded provider of integrated circuits, to Atheros Communications, Inc.

-- Management of Brandywine Senior Living LLC, a portfolio company of Warburg Pincus, in connection with NYSE-listed Health Care REIT, Inc.’s $600 million acquisition and leaseback of 19 senior housing communities with Brandywine.
+- Management of Brandywine Senior Living LLC, a portfolio company of Warburg Pincus, in connection with NYSE-listed Health Care REIT, Inc.’s US$600 million acquisition and leaseback of 19 senior housing communities with Brandywine.

 - Stripes Group, a growth equity firm, on several transactions, including a minority investment in Netbiscuits GmbH (representing its first foreign investment), the acquisition of a majority position in Voyetra Turtle Beach, the acquisition of minority stakes in Sandata LLC, eMarketer, Inc. and Kareo, Inc., the sale of Smartwool Corporation by Stripes Group and RAF Industries to the Timberland Company, and the acquisition of NetQuote by Stripes Group and Spectrum Equity Investors.

-- ICG Group, Inc. and one of its consolidated companies, Channel Intelligence, Inc., on the sale of Channel Intelligence, a data-driven online marketing services company, to Google Inc. for $125 million in cash.
+- ICG Group, Inc. and one of its consolidated companies, Channel Intelligence, Inc., on the sale of Channel Intelligence, a data-driven online marketing services company, to Google Inc. for US$125 million in cash.

 - RAF Industries, Inc. on numerous transactions, including its acquisition and subsequent disposition of WI Holdings (“Weldship”) to a subsidiary of Markel Corporation, its acquisition of Steamaster Co., and Milspray LLC.

-- Willow Financial Bancorp Inc., a $1.6 billion savings bank with 29 branch offices, on its $168 million acquisition by Harleysville National Corp. to become the third largest bank in the Philadelphia area.
+- Willow Financial Bancorp Inc., a US$1.6 billion savings bank with 29 branch offices, on its US$168 million acquisition by Harleysville National Corp. to become the third largest bank in the Philadelphia area.